bokeh/bokeh/sphinx/source/docs/tutorial.rst

     Make interactive tools (like pan, zoom, select, and others) available on your plots.

+:ref:`tutorial_layout`
+    Combine multiple plots and widgets into specified layouts.

 :ref:`tutorial_interaction`
     Create more sophisticated interactions including widgets or linked panning and selection.

-:ref:`tutorial_server`
+.. :ref:`tutorial_server`
-    Deploy the Bokeh Server to build and publish sophisticated data applications.
+..
+Deploy the Bokeh Server to build and publish sophisticated data
+..     applications.

 :ref:`tutorial_info`
     See where to go next, for more information and examples.

+The examples in the tutorial are written to be as minimal as possible, while illustrating how to accomplish a single task within Bokeh.
+With a handful of exceptions, no outside libraries such and NumPy, Pandas, or Blaze are required to run the examples as written.
+However, Bokeh works perfectly well with almost any array or table-like data structure.
+You are strongly encouraged to **experiment with modifying the examples to use your own interesting data**.

 ----